knative/docs/docs/bookstore/page-4/pg4-sequence.md

     ```

     You should see the Trigger in ready state.

+    ```
+    NAME                BROKER             SUBSCRIBER_URI                                                       AGE    READY   REASON
+    seq-reply-trigger   bookstore-broker   http://event-display.default.svc.cluster.local                       162m   True
+    sequence-trigger    bookstore-broker   http://sequence-kn-sequence-0-kn-channel.default.svc.cluster.local   162m   True
+    log-trigger        bookstore-broker    http://event-display.default.svc.cluster.local                       164m   True
+    ```

+    You will find out that there is an extra trigger called `seq-reply-trigger`.
+It is automatically created by sequence, used to send the reply back to broker.

-    And until this point, **your cluster should have the following triggers**.
+    And until this point, **your cluster should have the following triggers** that are created by you manually.
     ![image](images/image12.png)